dappforce/x-seller-squid/README.md

 ### Garbage collector for expired PendingOrders

-Seller squid has implemented functionality for automatic removing all Pending Orders, which are older than PendinOrder expiration time which is configured in the squid env variables and exposed to clients via `sellerConfigInfo.dmnRegPendingOrderExpTime` in milliseconds.
+The Seller Squid has implemented functionality for automatically removing all Pending Orders that are older than the PendingOrder expiration time.
+The expiration time is configured in the Squid's new env variables in minutes, but exposed to clients via `sellerConfigInfo.dmnRegPendingOrderExpTime` in milliseconds.
-In opposite of exposed value in millisecond, value in squid's env variable must be provided in minutes for better DevX.